lzwjava/blog-source/_posts/2023-05-30-neural-work.md

 Is it overwhelming?
 It might be at the first time you see it.
 But it is not after one month of studying around it.
 Let me explain.

 There are 5 phases.
-The first phase is Input.
+The first phase is Input...